 Winter Okanagan Wine Festival At Sun Peaks, Canada

 Are you a winter and wine lover?
-Consider attending the Winter Okanagan Wine Festival at Sun Peaks!

-In January, I was in serious need of some winter fun.
 When an invitation to tour British Columbia’s wine region and go Sun Peaks Resort for the 18th Annual Winter Okanagan Wine Festival came up, I couldn’t say no. Wine touring and adventure?
 Could it get any better?!
 Combining my burgeoning interest in wine and my love for winter sports in one trip was a dream.

 The night we arrived, we attended the West Jet Progressive Tasting, the signature event of the Winter Okanagan Wine Festival.
 At the tasting, there were over 100 wines from 30 wineries.
 The different wineries were stationed in different businesses throughout Sun Peaks Village.
 We got a dose of fresh mountain air, tasty wines, cheese, chocolate, and snacks.
 Everyone in attendance was in jovial moods as we moved from each “wine station” to taste different wines.
 Since my time at the resort was short, I loved being able to explore the Village while tasting wines at the same time.
-I made some mental notes for places to eat for breakfast before going out on the hill.
+While I was out I made some mental notes for places to eat for breakfast before going out on the hill.

 Sadly I did not take a lot of photos from the event….I blame the tasty wine and the cold for wearing out my phone battery!